signalfx/signalfx-agent/tests/README.md

 environment, along with a fake backend that simulates the SignalFx ingest and API servers.

-To run all of them in parallel, simply invoke `pytest tests -n auto` from the root of the repo in the dev-image (see note below for kubernetes limitations).
+To run all of them in parallel, simply invoke
+`pytest --workers=auto -m integration tests` from the root of the repo in the dev-image (see note below for kubernetes limitations).
 You can run individual test files by replacing `tests` with the relative path to the test Python module.
 You can also use the `-k` and `-m` flags to pick tests by name or tags, respectively.

 A key goal in writing these tests is that they be both fully parallelizable to minimize run time, and very robust with minimal transient failures due to